Hey y’all.

 You don’t pay me till after the tour, so if you think that you didn’t get your money’s worth, you don’t have to pay me at all.

-The whole tour usually takes about three hours, if we stop at a couple of the oldest cantinas in Juarez and only eat street food as we walk.
+The whole tour usually takes about three or four hours, if we stop at a couple of the oldest cantinas in Juarez and only eat street food as we walk.
 If you want a sit down meal, it might take longer.
-If you’re having a lot of fun, it might take longer, because time flies when you’re having fun.
+If we’re having a lot of fun, it might take longer, because time flies when you’re having fun.
 If my wife’s out of town, it may take longer, because no one likes to go home to an empty house, but to tell you the truth, I’m pretty busy these days.
 If you have less time, we can hit the highlights.
 I know downtown Juarez better than anyone (so far), and I can tailor your tour to your interests and time constraints.

 The tour starts at the top of the Paso del Norte bridge, but I’ll meet you at the sculpture that’s across the street from the parking lot at 919 S. Santa Fe.
 I’ll walk with you through the turnstile and up to the top of the bridge.